Major histocompatibility complex, class I-related: Diabetes

 As gut microbiota is modified in patients with diabetes, it is expected that MR1-TCR interaction will have an impact on the disease progression.

 MR1, as has been shown in some studies, plays an important role in promoting inflammation during obesity and Type 2 diabetes (T2D), specifically in adipose tissue and guts.
 The study showed that mice lacking MR1 had a significantly decreased transcript level of cytokines/chemokines known to be associated with inflammation, such as Ccl2, Ccl5, Il1β, Il6, Il17a, Ifnγ, and Tnfα.
 In contrast, the transcript level of regulatory factors (Foxp3, Il5, and Il13) was increased.

-Situation is a bit different when it comes to Type 1 diabetes (T1D).
+The situation is a bit different when it comes to Type 1 diabetes (T1D).
 Both in patients with T1D and in non-obese diabetic (NOD) mice an alteration in frequency and functions of MAIT cells was detected.
 On the other hand, NOD mice lacking MR1 had greater anti-islet autoreactive T cell response and local activation of dendritic cells which led to pancreatic islet destruction.
 These mice had overall exacerbated diabetes in comparison to the control group.